Plastic SCM offers tons and tons of features that make a developer's life much easier.

 Clients and servers are optimized for 64bits hardware so you can take advantage of installations with large memory configurations.
 The Plastic server is multi-threaded to take advantage of multiple cores and processors.

-New in 5.4 The client also takes advantage of multicore to upload and download data in parallel.
+The client also takes advantage of multicore to upload and download data in parallel.

 It is a Java based Command Line Client (CLI) that is cross-compiled from our regular CLI source code.
 Teams that need to deploy to HP-UX, Solaris or other Unix flavors use JavaCLI to automate commands on those platforms.